Skip to content

 If you DJ in Serato and stream to Twitch, Now Playing fits.
 If you just play Apple Music and want chat to request tracks, WolfWave fits.

 SpotchBot is the go-to Spotify song-request bot for Twitch.
 It's cloud-hosted (nothing to run on your machine), viewers request tracks with chat commands (!sr, !queue, !nowplaying) or Channel Point redemptions, and approved songs drop into your Spotify queue.
-There's a free tier and a paid one.
 If you stream on Spotify, it's the tool to reach for.

 It's also the closest functional cousin to WolfWave's signature feature: chat-driven song requests that land in the player you actually play.
 The difference is the ecosystem and the scope:

 • Spotify, not Apple Music.
 SpotchBot queues into Spotify via Spotify's Web API.
 WolfWave resolves !sr through MusicKit and queues into the real Music.app.
 Apple Music has no public Web API, so nothing like SpotchBot existed for it.
-That gap is exactly what WolfWave fills.
+That gap is exactly what WolfWave's song requests fill.

 • Song requests are all SpotchBot does.
 No OBS overlay, no Discord Rich Presence, no !song now-playing bot.
 On Spotify you'd add Nowify for the overlay and discord-music-presence for Discord.
 WolfWave is all of it in one app.